Money Tree Not Growing? 8 Problems & Easy Fix!

 Solution

-However, you should never think of watering the money tree without checking the soil.
+However, you should never water the money tree without checking the soil.

 Also Read: What Kind Of Soil Does A Money Tree Need? (+Best Soil Mix)